etlegacy/etlegacy/README.md

 In order to compile the jpeg library properly there is a need for a file named 'win32.mak'.
 Unfortunately this file isn't shipped with later Windows SDK versions.
-Solution: Get the Windows SDK 7 and copy 'win32.mak' to libs\jpeg\.
+Solution: Get the Windows SDK 7 and copy 'win32.mak' to libs/jpeg/.

 If the build fails during libcurl compilation because of missing *sed* utility, download it from http://gnuwin32.sourceforge.net/packages/sed.htm and place it into